filecoin-project/lassie/docs/HTTP_SPEC.md

 ##### Path Parameters

 - `cid` - _Required_.
-The default string representation of the CID.
+A valid string representation of the root CID of the DAG being requested.

 ##### Query Parameters

 - `filename` - _Optional_.
-Used to override the name of the downloaded CAR file.
+Used to override the `filename` property of the `Content-Disposition` response header which dictates the default save filename for the response CAR data used by an HTTP client / browser.

-    The filename extension cannot be missing and must be `.car`.
+    If provided, the filename extension cannot be missing and must be `.car`.

 - `format` - _Optional_. `format=<format>` can be used to specify the response content type.
 This is a URL-friendly alternative to providing an `Accept` header.
 Optional only if an `Accept` header value is provided, otherwise required.